How To Write a Problem Statement (With an Example)

-When employees show their initiative and problem-solving skills, they are demonstrating the ability to handle complex or unanticipated circumstances in the workplace.
+When employees show their initiative and problem-solving skills, they are demonstrating the ability to handle complex or unanticipated challenges in the workplace.
 Companies rely on individuals and teams who can assess problems effectively and propose viable solutions.
-This article will aim to provide you with a guide to using your problem-solving skills to create a problem statement.
-In this article, we've included step-by-step instructions as well as a comprehensive example for reference.

 What is a problem statement?